-Solving a problem of Diestel [8] we show that the Freudenthal compactification of a locally finite graph can have connected subsets that are not path-connected.
-However we prove that connectedness and pathconnectedness do coincide for all but a few sets, which have a complicated structure.
+Solving a problem of Diestel [9] relevant to the theory of cycle spaces of infinite graphs, we show that the Freudenthal compactification of a locally finite graph can have connected subsets that are not path-connected.
+However we prove that connectedness and path-connectedness do coincide for all but a few sets, which have a complicated structure.